Be Bold. Be Brilliant. Be You.

 Built exclusively for boys, everything we do at Army and Navy Academy is designed to help you excel in all facets of campus life.
 From small classes with interactive lessons to top notch after school team sports, a wide variety of clubs, and awesome activities, we believe in you and all that you can become.

-We are the only school on the West Coast offering stellar leadership training, core character development, and a University of California college-preparatory curriculum.
+We are the only boarding/day school on the West Coast offering stellar West Point-style leadership training, core character development, and a University of California college-preparatory curriculum.
 A stand out amongst boarding and military schools for boys, Army and Navy Academy has been recognized as a Gurian Model School.
 With graduates attending prestigious universities, colleges, and top military service academies – check out our full list HERE.

 ~ Pamela R. (Parent)